 With some knowledge imparted you can start making informed decisions based on the electricity supply your household needs.
 Stressing over every little thing that uses more power than it really needs to might seem like fighting a windmill, while always staying a bit discomforting.

 This is preventing many people from engaging in such actions of global importance.
-But seeing how you can save significant money while staying sufficiently comfortable is an important factor.
+But seeing how you can save significant money on your electric bill while staying sufficiently comfortable is an important factor.